 Once you have filled out a Proposal Request Form, a staff member from the RGS Office will create a both a Budget template and a Budget Justification template that fits the requirements for your particular application.
 Often, finalizing the budget documents is a back-and-forth process between our staff and the PI, so we ask to see draft budget documents at least 3 weeks before the application submission deadline.

 - Proposal Routing

-The routing process requires that these items be routed NO LESS THAN ONE FULL WEEK before the grant submission deadline:
+All proposals are routed through Cayuse and this process requires that these items be routed NO LESS THAN TWO WEEKS before the grant submission deadline: